Predictions

 This is where I maintain a list of my predictions about technology and society—along with their accuracy over time.

-I do this because I'm obsessed with improving my model for how the world works, and there's no better test than making clear predictions and watching them fall apart over time (or not).
+I do this because I’m obsessed with improving my model for how the world works, and I’ve found no better way to do this than making clear predictions and watching them fall apart over time (or not).

 The goal is to find systemic errors in my thinking that I can then correct.